Do You Need To Learn Coding To Use Blender?

 You do not require any coding knowledge at all to learn how to use Blender 3D.
 Blender uses the visual scripting language python to run all of its features.
 Instead of using code, artists use tools that can be activated at the click of a button or by using a simple hotkey.

-While it is not required to use python for the majority of tasks that you can perform in Blender, there are still a few reasons why learning to code may be beneficial to you as the user.
+It is not required to use python for the majority of tasks that you can perform in Blender.
+However there are still a few reasons why learning to code may be beneficial to you as the user.

 How Do We Normally Use Blender?